-As a result of these legal challenges, the community cannot be notified about offenders who committed their crime prior to Jan.
+Those offenders committed their crimes prior to Jan.
 21, 1996, and were risk-leveled prior to Jan.
-1, 2000, including those offenders who were assigned a risk level by Parole or the Division of Probation and Correctional Alternatives, until a risk level hearing has been held and risk level set by a judge.
-At the end of 2014, approximately 60 offenders were awaiting court hearings to determine their risk level.
+1, 2000, including those who were assigned a risk level by Parole or the Division of Probation and Correctional Alternatives.

 National Sex Offender Registry Participation